sleepio/community-app-web/README.md

 1. Run `docker-compose up --build community_app_web-test` to run the pytest suite locally.

 ### Javascript
 Testing setup not present yet for frontend JS code.
+Misago claims to provide a [suite of Mocha.js tests](https://github.com/rafalp/Misago#frontend), but the gulp task to run it is not present in their gulpfile.